dannyk96/StorageScaleVM/README.md

-         x Run each one on demand, possibly menu driven (Curses anyone?) x Run my own demos customised for the client's interests 2 Speed up the deployment time to be able to demonstate features as soon as possible by:
+         x Run each one on demand, possibly menu driven (Curses anyone?) x Run my own demos customised for the client's interests

+   2 Speed up the deployment time to be able to demonstate features as soon as possible by:

          x Have a reliable Basebox stored bentrally that I can build both servers and clients from. x Avoid repeating slow steps such as `spectrumscale {install, deploy} eg ny detecting that they have already been run x Enable to GUI as soon as it is deployed x (todo) create a Boxfile of the server VM so can spin up say the S3 demo very quickly.
 Also consider the use of VirtualBox snapshots here?

+   3 Try and minimise any modifcation of `StorageScaleVagrant`.
+This is beause I don't want to risk incompatability as new drops of this come out every few months.
+Currently the main think I change is to disable the automated running of the built-in demos.

-   2 Be able to demonstate as many data access protocols as possible.
+   4 Be able to demonstate as many data access protocols as possible.
 Also remote management
      so far we have:

      x POSIX using native GPFS via Mulicluster